-Students are expected to work in three laboratories for a period of 8-10 weeks each during the fall and spring semester or winter intersession to complete their required research rotations.
+Students are expected to work in three laboratories for a period of 8-10 weeks each during the Fall and Spring semester as well as winter intersession to complete their required 3 research rotations.
 The rotations are intended to provide familiarity with several research areas so the student can make an informed choice of a laboratory for their thesis research.
-The choice of the thesis advisor is expected to be made no later than the end of the spring of a student's first year in the program.
+The choice of the thesis advisor is expected to be made no later than the end of the Spring semester of a student's first year in the program.
 Students may request permission from the DGSs to perform additional rotations on a case-by-case basis.
-Students are expected to dedicate their full effort outside of class and other Program activities to their research projects.
-Students may be placed on Academic Probation (Warning Status) for failure to maintain satisfactory research progress.
+If students are unable to find a thesis lab after 5 rotations before the Fall semester of their second year, they will automatically be put on warning status and depending on the specific circumstances related to their performance their continuation in the program may be in jeopardy.
+Students are expected to dedicate their full effort outside of their coursework and other program activities to their research projects.
+Students may be placed on Academic Warning for failure to maintain satisfactory research progress.

-For Academic Year 2021-22:
+For Academic Year 2023-24:

-Rotation 1: September 20 - November 24 Rotation 2: November 29 - February 11 Rotation 3: February 14 - April 15
+Rotation 1: September 18 - November 22 Rotation 2: November 27 - February 16 Rotation 3: February 19 - April 19

-The expectations of a faculty mentor are that they provide the student with the skills and knowledge base to succeed in their chosen field of research.
-They will ensure that students follow ethical procedures in their research and will be available to discuss project progress.
-They will also give feedback to students so they can evaluate their overall progress and help to guide career goals.
+The expectations of a faculty mentor are that they make every effort to provide the student with the skills and knowledge base to succeed in their chosen field of research.
+Mentors will ensure that students follow ethical procedures in their research.
+Mentors will be available to regularly discuss project progress.
+Mentors will also regularly provide feedback to students so they can evaluate their overall progress and help to guide career goals.